Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1gGMZa-xf70.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: How often will you be releasing new content?
 https://www.youtube.com/watch?v=1gGMZa-xf70
-This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: Do you think you guys are close to 1.0?](./yt-D0Za_7YA9G0.md) [https://www.youtube.com/watch?v=D0Za_7YA9G0](https://www.youtube.com/watch?v=D0Za_7YA9G0)
+This question was possibly duplicated with a more recent answer: [March 29th, 2022 Livestream Q&A: Any tentative timeline when the game would reach 1.0?](./yt-yuPw8-uL4NA.md) [https://www.youtube.com/watch?v=yuPw8-uL4NA](https://www.youtube.com/watch?v=yuPw8-uL4NA)

 ### Topics